MICS-Lab/scyan/docs/getting_started.md

     conda activate scyan
     ```

-Scyan can be installed with `pip` or `poetry`.
+Scyan can be installed with `pip` or `poetry` if you have python >=3.8, <3.11.
 Choose one of the following, depending on your needs:

 === "With PyPI"